 5. Educate yourself

 One of the best stress management techniques is to educate yourself on personal finance and what’s happening in the financial world.
 Money anxiety usually arises from feeling uneducated and confused while making choices for your financial future.
-A good way to curb this anxiety and stress is to read financial books, listen to money podcasts, and explore other resources to help you learn more about your finances.
+A good way to curb this stress and anxiety is to read financial books, listen to money podcasts, and explore other resources to help you learn more about your finances.
 Money usually becomes less stressful when it changes from something intimidating into something you understand and can control.

 6. Reduce your debt strategically

-Because credit card debt and student loans are some of the most common debts, it’s easy to normalize the financial stress that comes with them.
+Because credit card debt and student loans are some of the most common debts, it’s easy to normalize the financial worries that come with them.
 Those debts can be expensive and slow down your savings goals.
 Luckily, creating a plan to manage your debt(s) can help eliminate some of that money stress.
 You should prioritize paying off the debts with the highest interest rates first, but if you have multiple debts, the snowball method (paying off your debts one by one in order of smallest to largest) may help you gain momentum and drive to pay off your debts once and for all.
 Determine which approach will work best for your unique circumstances by conducting research and evaluating your options.

-Steps to Avoid Money Stress Supporting Image 7.
-Stop comparing yourself, especially online
+7. Stop comparing yourself, especially online

 It’s important to avoid comparing your finances with others both in-person and online.
 Social media can deceive you into thinking you’re behind others financially, and it doesn’t paint an accurate picture of everyone’s finances.
 Comparing yourself can make you feel like your efforts aren’t amounting to anything and can be detrimental to your mental health, when in fact, you’re usually not seeing the full picture.
 Friends or acquaintances may post photos from fancy restaurants and breathtaking landscapes, but they could be dipping into their emergency fund or going into debt to cover the costs of their aesthetic lifestyle.